Skip to content

 Have you thought about your pets?

-Moving day will be hectic enough without having to care for your pets.
-Make things a little easier for yourself and your pet by asking someone you know to look after them for the day - or book a sitter.
+Moving home will be hectic enough without having to care for your pets.
+Make things a little easier for yourself and your four-legged friends by asking someone you know to look after them for the day - or book a sitter.

-An important part of planning your move is telling everyone who needs to know about your change of address.
-Bear in mind that you may have start well in advance.
-Our moving home checklist of things to do will help you keep on top of it all.
+An important part of planning your house move is telling everyone who needs to know about your change of address.
+Bear in mind that you may have to start well in advance.
+Our moving home checklist will help you keep on top of it all.

 Mail redirection